gmrock/gmrock.github.io/_posts/2022-12-19-Home-Automation.md

 <br/>

 ##### `Grafana`:
-I have configured a dashboard which gives an overview on the health of the entire system.
+I have configured a dashboard which gives an overview of the health of the entire system.
 I'm tracking the heap usage, thread counts, temperature, errors (using [loki](https://grafana.com/docs/loki/latest/clients/promtail/){:target="_blank"}), up time for each of the applications in my system.
 I have also configured alerts (to be sent to my telegram app) when there is any deviation from the baseline such as - application is down, heap usage or thread count is growing etc.

 <br/>

 ##### `otel with Grafana Tempo`:
 I'm running the [otel collector](https://opentelemetry.io/docs/collector/getting-started/){:target="_blank"} on the _`MasterRaspberryPi`_.
-The tomcat web application is instrumented with [otel javaagent](https://opentelemetry.io/docs/instrumentation/java/automatic/){:target="_blank"} and the traces are collected by the [otel collector](https://opentelemetry.io/docs/collector/getting-started/){:target="_blank"} and publishes the metrics to Grafana Tempo.
+The tomcat web application is instrumented with [otel javaagent](https://opentelemetry.io/docs/instrumentation/java/automatic/){:target="_blank"} and the traces are collected by the [otel collector](https://opentelemetry.io/docs/collector/getting-started/){:target="_blank"}.
+The collected metrics are published to Grafana Tempo.

 <hr/>

 #### WIRING DRAWING:
-Below are the wiring drawings to connect raspberry pi GPIO to siren, reed switch and garage remote wiring
+Below are the wiring drawings to connect raspberry pi GPIO to siren, reed switch and garage remote control
 ![Wiring drawing](https://raw.githubusercontent.com/gmrock/website/main/media/Wiring_Drawings.png)

 <hr/>